Nikitha-Kapparapu/Vehicle-Registration/README.md

 # Reservation-Service Module Low-Level Documentation

-This document provides a low-level overview of the Reservation-Service module, a microservice within the Parking Management System (PMS) responsible for managing parking slot reservations.
+This document provides a low-level overview of the `Reservation-Service` module, a microservice within the Parking Management System (PMS) responsible for managing parking slot reservations.

 ---

 ## 1. Project Overview

-The **Reservation-Service** is a Spring Boot-based application that manages parking slot reservations.
-It offers RESTful APIs for creating, updating, retrieving, and cancelling reservations.
-The service interacts with a database to persist reservation data and follows a layered architecture to ensure scalability and maintainability.
+The `Reservation-Service` module is a critical component of the PMS, enabling users to create, update, view, and cancel parking slot reservations.
+It ensures data integrity, prevents double bookings, and works seamlessly with user and slot management services.

 ### Features

 - **Create Reservations**
-    * Accepts reservation requests with slot and time data.
+  - Accepts requests to book a parking slot for a specific time frame.
-    * Validates input and checks for overlapping reservations.
-    * Saves the reservation to the database.
+  - Validates availability before creating a record.
+  - Prevents overlapping reservations for the same slot.

-- **Retrieve Reservations**
+- **View Reservations**
-    * Fetch reservation(s) by reservation ID or user ID.
+  - Fetch reservations by user ID or reservation ID.
-    * Supports querying all reservations for a specific user.
+  - Supports filtering and sorting for better usability.

 - **Update Reservations**
-    * Allows users to reschedule bookings with updated time slots and vehicle information.
+  - Allows modification of slot, time window, or vehicle number.
+  - Validates updated data to avoid conflicts.

 - **Cancel Reservations**
-    * Deletes an existing reservation.
+  - Allows users to cancel an existing reservation.
-    * Ensures slot availability updates accordingly.
+  - Updates reservation status accordingly by checking slot availability.

+- **Conflict Management**
+  - Uses custom queries to detect time-based slot overlaps.

 ---